ColinMenuchi/pocket-presidents/README.md

 Moves could deal damage, heal your president, raise your president's stats, or lower your oppoenent's stats.
 The goal is to create a team of three that can defeat the computer's team!
 At the same time, the moves you will use in battle are only intuitive if you know your US presidents, which adds an extra challenge.
-However, unlike Pokemon there are no types and no swapping in battle.
+However, unlike in Pokemon, there are no types and no swapping in battle.
 This way, battles can resemble presidential debates way more easily.
-If you aren't careful, a battle could become long, drawn-out, or just seemingly go nowhere.
-Do you have what it takes to become a Pocket President master?
+If the two presidents battling/debating have opposing views, the battle/debate could become long, drawn-out, or just seemingly go nowhere.
+Do you have what it takes to become a pro Pocket President player?
 Only one way to find out!

 Pip-Installable Modules Needed for Running (Along With Their Versions): pygame==2.5.2